 Conclusion: Is AP World History Hard?

 Looking for ways to practice your skills in AP World History?
-Check out this article that lists all the practice tests that are available online.
+Check out this article that lists all the World History practice tests available online.

 The document-based question is the scariest part of the AP World History exam for most students.
-Read our article on what the DBQ is and how you can prepare for it effectively.
+Learn what the DBQ is and how you can prepare for it effectively.

 Still not sure which AP classes you want to take in high school?
-This article will help you decide which APs fit best with your goals and academic strengths.
+This guide will help you decide which APs fit best with your goals and academic strengths.